About the credit transfer process

 Our team is always available for questions related to the process of transferring at Georgian.

 Please include your student ID and the term in the subject line.

 Location: Student Services Centre (Room C120), Welcome Centre

 Sending your transcript

-Students can submit their transcripts to the CTC in a variety of ways:
+You can submit your transcripts to Georgian in a variety of ways.

-- scan email directly from the Registrar’s Office of the previous institution
+- Email copy directly from the Registrar’s Office of the previous institution

-- with this option, they have to monitor the status of the transcript request on OCAS and send us an email to advise that it has been sent to the institution
+- With this option, you have to monitor the status of the transcript request on OCAS and send us an email to advise that it has been sent to the institution

-Please refer to Academic Regulations 2017-18 for information regarding fees associated with credit transfers.
+Please refer to Academic Regulations 2021-2022 for information regarding fees associated with credit transfers.
 There are no charges for advanced standing and course exemptions or credit transfers between Georgian programs.